rkp8/SmartGymsScheduleManager/README.md

 This project is based on the work of Slabiak: https://github.com/slabiak/AppointmentScheduler.git

--What sets this project apart is its ability to:
+What sets this project apart is its ability to:

     -provide a live metric of the gym capacity

     -support multiple franchise locations

     -allow trainers to adjust their time availabilty

     -a refined U.I.

 <img width="1116" alt="Screen Shot 2020-12-07 at 1 13 48 PM" src="https://user-images.githubusercontent.com/60204834/101388518-155f2300-388e-11eb-9b2d-1af145a03d60.png">